Thank you for visiting the India HP Store

 Premium: Currently free for teachers and schools

-If an open-source K-12 solution is your goal, Blackboard may be your best option.
-Already a leader in providing assignment and grading tools for the college educator community, Blackboard is one of the distance learning tools for teachers that continues to expand to meet the need for increasing digital elementary and high school student education.
+If an open-source K-12 solution is your goal, Blackboard maybe your best eLearning tool.
+Already a leader in providing assignment and grading tools for the college educator community, Blackboard continues to expand to meet the need for increasing digital elementary and high school student education.

 By signing up to try the Blackboard's CourseSites open community, you can try out the Learn, Collaborate, SafeAssign, and Ally features.
 The streamlined delivery helps make this a top choice for teachers who want to learn within a supportive community before they go on to a paid learning management system (LMS).

 For high school students and college-ready learners who want to challenge themselves, there’s nothing like Coursera.
-This popular e-learning software is a notable provider of massive open online courses (MOOC), and it even offers degrees and certificates in some cases.
+This platform is a notable provider of massive open online courses (MOOC), and it even offers degrees and certificates in some cases.

 Stream a variety of on-demand lectures in a wide range of courses, including professors at Yale and company leaders at IBM and Google.
-This growing platform provides a new way to consume course material on some of the most challenging topics.
+This growing distance learning tool provides a new way to consume course material on some of the most challenging topics.

 Free to colleges until July 2020